-Prior to doing the 2016 IRONMAN Wisconsin, Ian and Jen Kurth were interviewed for this very inspirational video, which provides a glimpse of what led Ian into triathlon, his Ironman journey, and the challenges he and Jen have faced along the way:
+Prior to doing the 2016 IRONMAN Wisconsin, Ian, and Jen Kurth were interviewed for this very inspirational video, which provides a glimpse of what led Ian into triathlon, his Ironman journey, and the challenges he and Jen have faced along the way:

 Over the years, we’ve received many similar stories from athletes and coaches who train with a Vasa SwimErg.
 While all report impressive improvements in their swimming, those who get coaching on how to properly use this powerful training tool are the ones who make the greatest gains.
-An effective coach uses his or her experience with the SwimErg to teach efficient stroke technique, swim-specific & functional conditioning, how to use the Power Meter data, and how to integrate all that to swimming stronger, better, and faster in the water.
+An effective coach uses his or her experience with the SwimErg to teach efficient stroke technique, swim-specific & functional conditioning, how to use the Power Meter data, and how to integrate all that into swimming stronger, better, and faster in the water.

 Read more stories of athletes and coaches who are time-crunched and rely on the Vasa SwimErg for efficient swim training:

 Vasa blog post – Dan Bullock Q & A:

 Vasa blog post – Ben Greenfield Q & A:

 TriSwimCoach / Kevin Koskella & Chris Hague – blog posts about Vasa SwimErg:

 Shannon Coates shares her experience working with Coach Eric Neilson on the SwimErg: